 Moving House Checklist

-You don’t have to do everything at once when you move home.
+There are many things to do when moving, but you don’t have to do everything at once.
 There are different stages.
-We’ve outlined below what you need to do as you approach your moving date below.
+We’ve outlined below what you need to do as you approach your moving date.

 6 weeks before you move you should: